 Chesterman’s complaint was the first to be submitted, but it was difficult to understand how it could have helped him in any way, for, had it been upheld as far as Havoc was concerned, it would only have told against him with regard to The Harvester, for the rule is imperative that such interference is fatal whether occasioned accidentally or otherwise.
 To many, it seemed that the ultimate verdict should have gone to Mr Cook’s splendid colt.
 Be that as it may, the fallout was immediate.
 John Bowden peremptorily announced that the syndicate would stop racing forthwith and the entire Newmarket string submitted under the hammer.
 Mr Cook, a generous sportsman, by contrast gracefully accepted the decision of the stewards.
 The following month Beadell’s Bazaar in Hunter-street attracted a large attendance to witness the proceedings of the dispersal.
 Given the constrained times, it wasn’t surprising that a few of the lots, including both Autonomy and Projectile, were passed in and subsequently left in the hands of bloodstock agent and A.J.C. handicapper, H. A. Thompson, for placement afterwards.

-Bowden, without naming names, alleged an incident in which a horse backed by a club steward had run second in a race, only for a protest entered on its behalf being upheld by a panel of stewards presided over by the man who had made the bet.
-The self-righteous Bowden saw it as a need to cast out the moneychangers and devil from the temple or rather, in this case, the humbugs and hypocrites from the race club committee-rooms.
+Bowden, without naming names, alleged an incident in which a horse backed by a club steward had run second in a race, only for a protest entered on its behalf, being upheld by a panel of stewards presided over by the man who had made the bet.
+The self-righteous Bowden saw it as a need to cast out the moneychangers and devil from the temple or rather, in this case, the humbugs and hypocrites from the race club committee rooms.
+The truth was that too many committeemen acted as though the club, by having and proclaiming ideal standards, were sufficient to abrogate the need for them to live by them.
 Pray allow me to quote from Maurice Cavanough’s book ‘The Caulfield Cup’: “The meeting took a poor view of Mr Bowden’s anonymous accusation, and there were angry cries of ‘Name the man!’
 Speaking in a measured, level tone, Mr Bowden said: ‘It is the chairman of the V.A.T.C.’

 “Another stormy meeting of the V.A.T.C. was held on December 19, with Mr Herbert Power in the chair.
 Mr Anderson’s supporters were there in force.
 After voting to tender an apology to Mr Bowden, the meeting left a decision on the Anderson resignation to the committee which met for that purpose on December 24.
 The committee gave their chairman a most unwelcome Christmas present by accepting his resignation.”